roberjo/ssis-parser/docs/development-process.md

 **Project:** SSIS Migration Tool
 **Start Date:** June 24, 2025
-**Current Status:** Phase 2, Epic 2, User Story 2.2 (Data Flow Mapping and Transformation Logic) - ✅ COMPLETED
+**Current Status:** All core MVP features and tests complete; ready for advanced features and UI

 ---

 ## Project Overview

 The SSIS Migration Tool is a CLI-based utility designed to parse SQL Server Integration Services (SSIS) packages (.dtsx files) and convert them into Python ETL scripts.
-The project follows a phased MVP approach with comprehensive validation, testing, and rollback capabilities.
+The project follows a phased MVP approach with comprehensive validation, testing, rollback, and error reporting capabilities.

 ---